keptn-contrib/unleash-service/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-contrib/unleash-service) [![Go Report Card](https://goreportcard.com/badge/github.com/keptn-contrib/unleash-service)](https://goreportcard.com/report/github.com/keptn-contrib/unleash-service)

+## :warning: This service is currently not maintained - please reach out to the Keptn community via https://slack.keptn.sh if you want to take ownership of this repository and update it to make it work with the latest version of Keptn :warning:

+> Please consider using [Keptn's webhook-service](https://keptn.sh/docs/0.19.x/integrations/webhooks/) to interact with Unleash instead.

 This service allows to interact with the open source feature toggle system [unleash](https://github.com/unleash).
 Triggered by a Keptn CloudEvent of the type `sh.keptn.event.action.triggered`.
 After the features specified in the event have been toggled, it sends out an `sh.keptn.event.action.finished` event.